cpacker/MemGPT/README.md

 Datasets used in our [paper](https://arxiv.org/abs/2310.08560) can be downloaded at [Hugging Face](https://huggingface.co/MemGPT).

 ## Roadmap
-You can view (and comment on!) the MemGPT developer roadmap [here](https://docs.google.com/document/d/1NOJr5n8hfG1IZO_6c2HGfix1EVYq5rh8oNm7AWCrQPo/edit?usp=sharing).
+You can view (and comment on!) the MemGPT developer roadmap on GitHub: https://github.com/cpacker/MemGPT/issues/1044.